Dominica2020/Dominica2020/README.md

 - [About Me](https://cometolifeapps.io/about.html)

 ## Tech Focus
 I specialize in python programming, its frameworks & libraries.
-Also, as full-stack emgineer my preference is for back-end development.
+As full-stack engineer my focus is also back-end development.
+I am happily open to collaboration!

 ![tech focus](skills_focus.png)

 ## Connect with me: